executors/executors/explanatory.md

 \textcolor{red}{TODO:} Describe `bulk_post` semantics as differing from `bulk_defer`.

-`bulk_post` is equivalent semantically to `bulk_execute` except that it makes an additional guarantee not to block the caller until execution completes.
-This means that an excecutor that provides `bulk_execute` could be adapted to make the semantic guarantees of `bulk_post` if it were absent, providing `executor_execute_blocking_category_t<Executor>` is `nonblocking_execution_tag`.
+`bulk_post` is equivalent to `bulk_execute` except that it makes an additional guarantee not to block the client's execution.
+Some executors will not be able to provide such a guarantee and could not be adapted to this functionality when `bulk_post` is absent.
+For example, an implementation of `bulk_post` which simply forwards its arguments directly to `bulk_execute` is possible only if `executor_execute_blocking_category_t<Executor>` is `nonblocking_execution_tag`.

-    exec.bulk_execute(f);

-\textcolor{red}{TODO:} Show how the semantics of the corresponding customization point can be implemented by calling one of the previously defined methods
-\textcolor{red}{TODO:} Provide an argument, preferably with empirical evidence, why doing so is insufficient and demonstrating how providing the more specialized method is a superior choice

 ### `bulk_defer`